mastoffel/sheep_ID/README.md

 ### Data and reproducibility
 All analysis scripts (4-7b) can be run with data provided in the folders `example_data` and `example_output`.
 For a smooth experience with running these scripts, download the complete repository and change the names of `example_data` and `example_output` to `data` and `output`, respectively.
 Examples are based on a random subset of 100 individuals, so results will be different from those reported in the paper.

-The full data will be uploaded upon publication.
+The full data will be uploaded upon publication to the european variant archive (EVA) and Zenodo.

 ### Versions and dependencies
 Running the code depends on a series of R packages, which mostly come from CRAN, but some are development versions on GitHub or stored on private websites.
 The versions of all dependencies are stored alongside the code in the `renv.lock` file.
 You can either install these packages yourself while running the code, or you can use the `renv` package to setup everything for you.
 To do so, download or clone this repository somewhere onto your computer.
 Then install `renv` with: